 The EIT will further increase its regional impact through an enhanced openness towards potential partners and stakeholders.
 It will use a better articulated regional strategy for EIT KICs, including links to relevant Smart Specialisation Strategies.
 Since 2021, the EIT RIS has been fully integrated into the EIT KICs' multi-annual strategies, in which they utilise the EIT RIS to attract and facilitate the integration of potential new partners and facilitate stronger participation in the EIT KIC activities and networks across Europe.
-In 2025 - 2027, the EIT will continue to provide guidance and support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation in accordance with the RIS Implementation Framework (2022-2027)6 and the EIT RIS Hubs
+In 2026 - 2028, the EIT will continue to provide guidance and support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation in accordance with the RIS Implementation Framework6.